 Fashion figures, such as Chiara Ferragni, have also taken to supplementing third-party partnerships with sizable in-house efforts.
 The Blonde Salad super-influencer boasts an eponymous ready-to-wear and accessories line that is offered in brick-and-mortar stores across the globe, as well as alongside traditional fashion brands’ wares by retailers, such as Saks Fifth Avenue, FarFetch, and the LVMH-owned e-comerce site 24 Sèvres, among others.
 31-year old Ferragni brought in a total of €30 million in revenue last year.

 Man Repeller’s Leandra Medine’s eponymous footwear collection has amassed a significant roster of stockists from Shopbop and the Webster to Barneys and FarFetch; after just four seasons, Medine expanded the offerings at play, as well the list of retail partners.
 And still yet, street style stars Gilda Ambrosio and Giorgia Tordini launched The Attico in 2015, which has swiftly garnered the influencers awards, top search results according to shopping discovery platform Lyst, a long list of editorials, and fans.
+Still yet, Danielle Bernstein of WeWoreWhat has launched ventures ranging from a self-funded overalls collection called Second Skin to collabs with Joe’s Jeans and Onia Swim, much to the joy of her 2 million followers.

 Following this same path are a growing number of other highly-followed and inherently-trusted Instagram starlets, who have not only figured out how to precisely harness the sheer power of their name-check but also identified the most financially beneficial – and likely, the most long-lasting – way to bank on it.